18F/join.tts.gsa.gov/pages/positions/cloud-consulting-tech-lead.md

 ### Specialized Experience

+To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1}} in the Federal service.
+Specialized experience is:

 1. Experience as a consultant or internal developer managing client, partner, or account relationships to deliver on large or complex projects as part of a cross-functional team.
 This experience must include **ONE** of the following:
 - Delivering projects with complex requirements, multiple stakeholders with disparate views or high levels of bureaucracy